-IHC 211 Fundamentals of Health Care Finance
+IHC 211 Fundamentals of Health Care Finance (4 cr. hrs.)

 This course covers financial issues related to health care organizations and the market place.
 It will cover topics that engage the complete financial process to assist practicing nurses understand the financial implications of health care decisions.
 Prerequisites: IHC 101 and 102.